solix/Traffic_Sign_Deep_Neural_German/README.md

 obviously you can see the the top max probability is very low and distributed evenly between class as rate 0.02xx which is a very low probability.
-### Self Reflection and Improvements
+### Improvements

-This project was an awesome way for me to demystify deep learning from novice to intermediate.
-Also improved my python programming skills along the way.
-I could spend more time improving my model so that it recognises new images with high confidence, but I have to continue with next project and lessons.
-I have challenges managing my time next to my work and that brought some stress and influenced my choices completing this project.

-some of the recommendation to improve the network:
+This project was an awesome in many ways to explore and demystify deep learning.There is a need to put more time improving the model so that it recogniZes new images with higher confidence (higher than 97%).
+My suggestion is augmenting data (shadow, light, transform augmentation), some of the recommendation to improve the network:

 * Augment data
 * Add more convolutional layers with same padding and stride 1 helps network to keep more information of input and generalize better.